firstname.lastname@example.org / (213) 740-5841 / AHF B57D

-Jennifer Swift is Associate Professor (Teaching) of Spatial Sciences the Spatial Sciences Institute (SSI) of the University of Southern California.
-She serves as the Program Director of the USC SSI Esri Development Center (EDC), which she has done since 2013.
+Jennifer N. Swift is Associate Professor (Teaching) of Spatial Sciences at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences and serves as the program liaison to the Esri Innovation Program.

 The focus of Swift’s research is at the intersection of web and mobile GIS with CyberGIS, the latter including instruction in advanced cyberinfrastructure.
-These emerging technological trends including the use of “Big Data” and evolving geoprivacy concerns should now be considered core elements of the GI sciences.
-Swift is particularly interested in developing pedagogical innovations in the use of 3D and time-enabled geospatial technologies in teaching, and in improving methods for teaching programming skills across GI science as a discipline.
-Advanced scientific understanding and skill in these core geospatial technologies are now fundamental to preparing students to excel in the evolving GIST workforce.
+These emerging technological trends, including the use of big data and evolving geoprivacy concerns, should now be considered core elements of the spatial sciences.
+Swift is particularly interested in developing pedagogical innovations in the use of 3D and time-enabled geospatial technologies in teaching and in improving methods for teaching programming skills across GIS as a discipline.

-Before joining the Spatial Sciences Institute, Swift was a Research Assistant Professor in the Department of Civil and Environmental Engineering at the University of Southern California from 2001 to 2009; from 2000 to 2001, she was a Research Associate postdoc within the same department.
-In her early academic career (1996-1999), she was as an Assistant Professor of Earthquake Engineering at Bogaziçi University, in Istanbul, Turkey.
+Before joining the Spatial Sciences Institute, Swift was a Research Assistant Professor in the Department of Civil and Environmental Engineering at the University of Southern California.
+In her early academic career, she was as an Assistant Professor of Earthquake Engineering at Bogaziçi University, in Istanbul, Turkey.

 Hill, K., Swift, J.N., Howard, C., Farrell, A. & Lindsey, E.L.
 3D "Visualization of Subsurface Objects from La Brea Tar Pits, Los Angeles, CA." Digital Applications and in Archeology and Cultural Heritage 20.
 March 2021.